Hassan II Mosque

 Morocco's greatest experiences, beautifully sequenced across 11 days.

-Interior access to one of the world's largest mosques — its minaret soars 210 metres above the Atlantic in a breathtaking display of Moroccan craftsmanship.
+Interior access to one of the world's largest mosques — its minaret soars 210 metres above the Atlantic.

-A UNESCO Roman city covering 40 hectares with extraordinarily preserved 3rd-century mosaic floors, triumphal arches, and olive presses.
+A UNESCO Roman city covering 40 hectares with preserved 3rd-century mosaic floors and triumphal arches.

-The world's largest medieval urban area — entirely car-free, 9,000 alleyways, and the Chouara Tanneries unchanged since the 11th century.
+The world's largest medieval urban area — car-free, 9,000 alleyways, Chouara Tanneries unchanged since the 11th century.

-Camel trek into 50 km of golden dunes at sunset, dine under the stars in a luxury Berber camp, and wake to the most extraordinary sunrise of your life.
+Camel trek into 50 km of golden dunes at sunset, dine under the stars in a luxury Berber camp, wake to a singular sunrise.

-The iconic mud-brick fortress that appeared in Gladiator, Game of Thrones, and Lawrence of Arabia — walked through with a guide who knows every story.
+The iconic mud-brick fortress that appeared in Gladiator, Game of Thrones, and Lawrence of Arabia.

-Marrakech's legendary square — storytellers, snake charmers, food stalls, and Gnawa drummers — one of the world's great public spectacles.
+Marrakech's legendary square — storytellers, snake charmers, food stalls, Gnawa drummers.
+One of the world's great spectacles.

 Suggested route · fully flexible

 North through the imperial cities, south to the Sahara, west across the Atlas to Marrakech.
-Map below shows the popular Casablanca round-trip — but the same destinations can be reordered to start and finish in Marrakech, Fes, Tangier or any other Moroccan airport.
-Tell us your flights and we'll resequence.
+The popular Casablanca round-trip below — the same destinations resequence around your flights.

-Casablanca → Rabat → Fes → Sahara → Marrakech → Casablanca · approximately 1,800 km · all transfers in private SUV
+Casablanca → Rabat → Fes → Sahara → Marrakech → Casablanca · ~1,800 km · all transfers in private SUV

 Eleven days, one journey

 Your driver meets you at Mohammed V Airport and takes you straight to Casablanca's highlights before heading north.
-Tour the interior of the magnificent Hassan II Mosque — one of the few in Morocco open to non-Muslims — and explore the Chellah Necropolis in Rabat, a ruined Roman city overtaken by a medieval Islamic cemetery, now inhabited by thousands of storks.
+Tour the interior of the magnificent Hassan II Mosque — one of the few in Morocco open to non-Muslims — and explore the Chellah Necropolis in Rabat.
 End the evening at the Udayas Kasbah, a whitewashed fortress above the Bou Regreg river.

 Explore Meknes — the imperial city Sultan Moulay Ismail modelled on Versailles in the 17th century.
 Stand before Bab el-Mansour, the most spectacular gateway in North Africa.
-Continue to the hilltop holy town of Moulay Idriss, Morocco's most sacred pilgrimage site.
-Then: Volubilis.
-Walk this vast Roman city — covering 40 hectares — past mosaic floors whose colours have barely faded in 2,000 years.
+Continue to the hilltop holy town of Moulay Idriss.
+Then Volubilis — walk this vast Roman city past mosaic floors whose colours have barely faded in 2,000 years.
 Arrive in Fes as the sun sets.

 Fes el-Bali was founded in 789 AD and has barely changed.
-Your licensed local guide — born in the medina, deeply knowledgeable — takes you through the Al-Qarawiyyin University (859 AD, the world's oldest continuously operating university), the extraordinary Attarine Medersa, the Chouara Tanneries viewed from leather merchants' rooftop terraces, and the silver-worked Nejjarine Fountain.
-Afternoon free for souks, rooftop tea, or favourite corners.
+Your licensed local guide — born in the medina — takes you through Al-Qarawiyyin University (the world's oldest), the Attarine Medersa, the Chouara Tanneries viewed from rooftop terraces, and the silver-worked Nejjarine Fountain.
+Afternoon free for souks and rooftop tea.

 Drive south, climbing into the Middle Atlas.
-Pass through Ifrane — a town that looks so European it's nicknamed "Little Switzerland," with chalets and snowy winters.
-Continue through cedar forests where Barbary macaques roam freely (the only wild monkeys in Africa north of the Sahara), then descend through the dramatic Ziz Valley — a river gorge lined with thousands of date palms — to Erfoud, gateway to the Sahara.
+Pass through Ifrane — nicknamed "Little Switzerland" with chalets and snowy winters.
+Continue through cedar forests where Barbary macaques roam freely (the only wild monkeys in Africa north of the Sahara), then descend through the dramatic Ziz Valley to Erfoud, gateway to the Sahara.

-Begin in Rissani — birthplace of the Alaouite dynasty and once the great terminus of the trans-Saharan gold-and-salt trade.
-Visit the Ksar Abbar ruins, then the small Berber village of Khamlia for a performance of Gnawa music (UNESCO Intangible Cultural Heritage, 2019).
-Then: the desert.
+Begin in Rissani — birthplace of the Alaouite dynasty.
+Visit the Ksar Abbar ruins, then the small Berber village of Khamlia for a Gnawa music performance (UNESCO Intangible Cultural Heritage).
 Your camel trek begins at the base of Erg Chebbi as the afternoon sun turns the dunes from gold to amber to deep red.
 The luxury camp awaits — dinner, drumming, and a sky designed to humble you.

 Wake before dawn.
 Climb the dune behind camp.
 Watch the Sahara turn from silver to gold.
-Then travel west through Berber villages and palm groves to the Todra Gorge — limestone walls rising 300 metres from a canyon floor barely 10 metres wide, a cold river threading through the shade.
-Continue to the Dades Gorge, a wider valley of red rock formations and ancient kasbahs.
-Spend the night in a lodge built into the cliff wall above the valley.
+Travel west through Berber villages and palm groves to the Todra Gorge — limestone walls rising 300 metres from a canyon floor barely 10 metres wide.
+Continue to the Dades Gorge, a wider valley of red rock formations.
+Spend the night in a lodge built into the cliff wall.

-Travel the ancient caravan road through the Skoura palm oasis to Ouarzazate — the "Hollywood of Morocco" and home to the world's largest film studio complex.
-Continue to Ait Ben Haddou — a UNESCO World Heritage fortress of sun-dried mud towers featured in Gladiator, Game of Thrones, and Lawrence of Arabia.
-Walk through its alleys with your guide before crossing the Tizi n'Tichka Pass (2,260 m) and descending into Marrakech.
+Travel through the Skoura palm oasis to Ouarzazate — the "Hollywood of Morocco."
+Continue to Ait Ben Haddou — the UNESCO World Heritage fortress of sun-dried mud towers featured in Gladiator, Game of Thrones, and Lawrence of Arabia.
+Walk through its alleys with your guide before crossing the Tizi n'Tichka Pass (2,260 m) into Marrakech.

 Your licensed Marrakech guide covers the city's greatest monuments.
 The Saadian Tombs — hidden for 300 years and rediscovered in 1917.
-El Badi Palace — stripped of gold and marble by a later sultan, its vast ruins now a stork colony.
+El Badi Palace — its vast ruins now a stork colony.
 The Bahia Palace — built as the most beautiful palace in the world by a 19th-century grand vizier.
-The colour-coded souks: dyers' quarter, lantern market, spice souk.
-And the grand finale: Djemaa el-Fna at night, one of the world's great public spectacles.
+The colour-coded souks.
+And the grand finale: Djemaa el-Fna at night.

 Today is entirely unplanned, and deliberately so.
-Morocco has a way of revealing itself best when you're not rushing.
-Wander back into the souks without an agenda, find a rooftop terrace with mint tea and medina views, or choose one of the optional experiences below — a sunrise balloon over the palmery, a hands-on cooking class, an afternoon hammam, or the extraordinary Majorelle Gardens.
+Morocco reveals itself best when you're not rushing.
+Wander back into the souks, find a rooftop terrace with mint tea and medina views, or choose one of the optional experiences — sunrise balloon, cooking class, hammam, or the extraordinary Majorelle Gardens.

 Drive back to Casablanca — a 3-hour journey that gives you a morning in Marrakech and an afternoon at leisure in Morocco's cosmopolitan capital.
-Walk the Ain Diab corniche, sit at a seafront cafe, and explore the old medina one more time before a final dinner.
-Casablanca is a very different Morocco from the south — modern, fast, diverse, endlessly fascinating.
+Walk the Ain Diab corniche, sit at a seafront cafe, and explore the old medina before a final dinner.

 After a final Moroccan breakfast, your private driver takes you to Mohammed V International Airport.
 You've covered Morocco in its full breadth — Atlantic coast to Saharan desert, ancient Roman city to medieval Islamic medina, imperial palaces to Berber camp.
 You leave changed.